Cosmian/kms/documentation/README.md

 ## TL;DR

-The main documentation for the KMS is in [docs/index.md](./docs/index.md)
+The main documentation of the KMS is in [docs/index.md](./docs/index.md)

-The documentation is deployed automatically on `docs.cosmian.com` when a new commit is made on the `main` branch of the repository [public documentation](https://github.com/Cosmian/public_documentation) that will fetch the last tag of this KMS repository.

 ## TODO